 Federal quarantine regulations for Phytophthora ramorum are developed by the United States Department of Agriculture – Animal and Plant Health Inspection Service (USDA-APHIS).
 The entire states of California, Oregon, and Washington are regulated to limit the spread of P. ramorum from nurseries.
-Additional quarantine regulations are in place in the 14 California counties and partial area of Oregon with wildland infestations.
+Additional quarantine regulations are in place in the 15 California counties and partial area of Oregon with wildland infestations.
 See the map at right or download a printable copy.
+In 2013 & 2014 the regulations were modified: Federal Order DA-2013-27 dropped certification requirements (annual inspections, sampling, and testing) for non-host nurseries in the regulated areas of CA, OR, and WA and Federal Order DA-2014-02 targets high-risk nurseries (recently and/or recurrently positive in the past 3 years) and requires an enhanced compliance program.
 Find more information at the USDA-APHIS P. ramorum page.

 California and other states